Skip to main content

 “Was that praise?”
 Ajabdeh narrowed her eyes as she sipped the drink.
 “Or a judgment?”

 “Neither.”
-He turned to Kiran to ask her something and Ajabdeh suddenly felt a gaze on her.
-Her eyes immediately looked up at the crowd and her eyes met his.
-He was nodding his head at something his guest was saying and his eyes were on her as he smiled faintly as eyes met.
-He raised his glass discreetly acknowledging her as she nodded slightly with a smile and turned back to Kiran who wanted to dance with Shivam who needed some saving.
+He turned to Kiran to ask her something, and Ajabdeh suddenly felt a gaze on her.
+Her eyes immediately looked up at the crowd, and her eyes met his.
+He was nodding his head at something his guest was saying, and his eyes were on her as he smiled faintly as their eyes met.
+He raised his glass discreetly acknowledging her as she nodded slightly with a smile and turned back to Kiran, who wanted to dance with Shivam, who needed some saving.
 For the rest of the evening, Ajabdeh did not see Pratap around.

 It was around 11 PM when Ajabdeh was walking towards her hotel room and stopped at the bar.
 She was in no mood to go back to an empty room yet.
 Something in the loneliness that engulfed the silence of having a hotel room to herself disturbed her.
 She preferred having a drink alone in the bar lounge instead.
 At least she could see people around.

-Pratap let Vidhi’s manicured nails travel across his unbuttoned torso, as he kissed her, trapping her between the closed door of the hotel room and himself.
-She pushed him back playfully unbuttoning the rest of his shirt as he pulled her in, his hand exploring her features while her lips tasted his skin.
-It was in a blink of an eye that he was on the bed and she was on top of him unbuttoning his pants.
-Pratap sighed, closing his eyes and an image flashed in his mind’s eye, an image of someone else on top of him, moaning with pleasure.
-He opened his eyes again to see Vidhi navigate through to his hardness and her cold fingers made him react.
-He tried to divert his mind catching a good view of her by removing the traces of her hair away from her face.
+Pratap let Vidhi’s manicured nails travel across his unbuttoned torso as he kissed her, trapping her between the closed door of the hotel room and himself.
+She pushed him back playfully, unbuttoning the rest of his shirt as he pulled her in, his hand exploring her features while her lips tasted his skin.
+It was in the blink of an eye that he was on the bed and she was on top of him, unbuttoning his pants.
+Pratap sighed, closing his eyes, and an image flashed in his mind’s eye, an image of someone else on top of him, moaning with pleasure.
+He opened his eyes again to see Vidhi navigate through to his hardness, and her cold fingers made him react.
+He tried to divert his mind by catching a good view of her by removing the traces of her hair from her face.
 He suddenly had an urgent need to not wait anymore as he turned her over and was on top of her.

 “The light…” She murmured in between moaning with pleasure as his fingers explored her throbbing inner thighs.

 “Keep them on.”
 He managed before his mouth was busy.
 He could hear her moan.
-This was not his first time with Vidhi, she had been his date to his college farewell once upon a time.
+This was not his first time with Vidhi; she had been his date to his college farewell once upon a time.
 But times had changed.
 He found himself pushing in, trying hard not to let his thoughts consume him or ruin his pleasure.
-He could see her face, her breath accelerating and her reaching the highest point of ecstasy.
+He could see her face, her breath accelerating, and her reaching the highest point of ecstasy.
 He closed his eyes, knowing he was far from there.
-And he couldn’t help but imagine someone else in her place, someone with him his thoughts never travelled, he was too busy anticipating her next move, trying for the first time in his life to pleasure rather than seek it.
-He never did any of it consciously yet in the moment he realised how he had never been so engrossed in someone else’s thoughts in bed with another woman.
+And he couldn’t help but imagine someone else in her place, someone with whom his thoughts never travelled; he was too busy anticipating her next move, trying for the first time in his life to pleasure rather than seek it.
+He never did any of it consciously, yet in the moment he realised how he had never been so engrossed in someone else’s thoughts in bed with another woman.
 It disturbed him to the core, making him grunt rather irritated.

 “Are you alright?”
 Vidhi frowned as he nodded.
 “Stop talking.”
 He commanded her.

 “One whiskey.”
-He had waved his card at the bar counter and sighed inhaling sharply.
+He had waved his card at the bar counter and sighed, inhaling sharply.
 He had not finished.
 This was the most terrible he could feel with his unfinished business, hormonal high, accusations from Vidhi and a confrontation he wanted to avoid.
 Whose name was he moaning?
 She demanded to know.
-He lied on her face.
+He lay on her face.
 Lied that she heard wrong.
 Lied that he is not one to moan names.
 She was hearing things.
 But could he lie to himself?
-Lie that he did not imagine someone else?
+Did he lie that he did not imagine someone else?
 Did not whisper her name?
 What was happening?

 “So, that bad, huh?”
 Pratap’s heart skipped a beat the moment he held the cold glass and heard the familiar voice behind him.
 He did not expect to see her there at that hour.
 Ajabdeh had not changed.
-She was still in the evening’s clothes.
+She was still in her evening clothes.
 But then so was he, looking more of a mess than she was.
-Ajabdeh wore an amused smile as she came and sat down on the high chair beside him, putting her cocktail down on the counter eyeing his drink.
+Ajabdeh wore an amused smile as she came and sat down on the high chair beside him, putting her cocktail down on the counter, eyeing his drink.

 “Why are you here?”
 He asked, slightly narrowing his brows.